 Service Monitoring adds the following resources to the Monitoring API:

-This page refers to these additions collectively as the SLO API and illustrates the primary uses.
+This document refers to these additions collectively as the SLO API and illustrates the primary uses.
 For a general overview of the structures in the SLO API, see Constructs in the API.
 Comprehensive reference material appears under Cloud Monitoring API v3.

 Valid identifiers